You taught me to believe.

 The lessons we learn in childhood stick.

-Because when life decides we need to learn and takes us in hand,
+Life decides when and what we need to learn and takes us in hand.

 And I learned again, to start my day in quiet and in silence,